 The truth is, I was on a dangerous spiral into a future addicted to debt and the only person I could blame was myself.
 I was 23.
 I knew I had to go cold turkey.
 I knew I had to get sober.
 And that’s exactly what I did.

-And finally, I opened an online (high interest) ING savings account, completely separate to my everyday bank account.
+And this was completely separate to my everyday bank account.
 I set up an automatic transfer of 10-20% of my salary into it each month and because it was separate I couldn’t automatically transfer money out for my spending pleasure.
 Out of sight, out of mind!
 And as you’ll learn ladies, compound interest is your friend!